morpht/sajari-configurator/README.md

     }
   ],

   // Sort.
-Use "name" as the "sortsDefault" value.
+  // Use "name" values as the "sortsDefault" value.
   sortsEnabled: false,
   sortsDefault: "",
   sorts: [